mapswipe/python-mapswipe-workers/docs/source/installation.md

 > Note: Certbot systemd timer for renewal of certificate will not work for standalone certificates because the service (docker nginx) which occupies port 80 has to be stopped before renewal.

-For certificate renewal a cronjob is used:
+For certificate renewal a cronjob is used.
+This has to be run as root: `sudo crontab -e`

 ```bash
 SHELL=/bin/sh